pratik52/pratik52/content/posts/Born-standing-up.md

 ---

-title: Born Standing Up
+title: Born Standing Up - Steve Martin
 description: Highlights from the book.
 date: '2019-11-03T22:12:00+05:30'
 categories: []
 tags: [Comedy, Books, Learning, Marketing, Personal Development]

 ---
 *We were comparing psychoanalysis with the making of art.
-I said, "Both require explorations of the subconscious, and in that way they are similar."*
+I said, "Both require explorations of the subconscious, and in that way they are similar."* - Steve Martin

 *But there is a fundamental difference between the two.
 In psychoanalysis, you try to retain a discovery; in art, once the thing is made, you let it go."*

 ![](https://miro.medium.com/max/1481/1*iTZuNC04GY36SMw9FlprNQ.jpeg)

-I DID STAND-UP COMEDY for eighteen years.
+Steve Martin DID STAND-UP COMEDY for eighteen years.
 Ten of those years were spent learning, four years were spent refining, and four were spent in wild success.

 ### His Observations & learnings from comic career -